Lower Zambezi National Park, Zambia

 Louisa Verney (Staff)

 I had not been to Chiawa for 10 years and it had not lost any of its magic.
 The tents are a little bit bigger and a little bit more comfortable but Chiawa had maintained its bush chic feel rather than feeling over the top.
 Waking up to the warm glow of dawn silhouetting the mahogany tree in front of my tent was the perfect way to start the day.
 After a light breakfast round the camp fire we took the boat down stream where we were dropped off for our walk back to camp.
-Our guide Paul brought the bush to life as we learned about medicinal plants, pearled into a half built termite mound to learn about the social structure.
+Our guide Paul brought the bush to life as we learnt about medicinal plants, pearled into a half built termite mound to learn about the social structure.
 We skirted round feeding elephants and an occasional lone buffalo

 Mr Rob Maclean (Guest)